Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

 How Many Hours Can Truckers Drive Without Taking a Break?

 As we have mentioned earlier, there are hours of service regulations that place a limit on how long truck drivers are allowed to drive without taking a break.
-Our Philadelphia truck accident lawyer explains that these regulations are intended to reduce the likelihood of driver fatigue, falling asleep behind the wheel, and drowsy driving, all common causes of truck crashes across Pennsylvania.
+Our truck accident lawyer in Philadelphia explains that these regulations are intended to reduce the likelihood of driver fatigue, falling asleep behind the wheel, and drowsy driving, all common causes of truck crashes.

 The following hours of service requirements apply to truck drivers operating vehicles with a gross weight of more than 10,000 pounds: